tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 date: 2025-07-24
 ---

-TODO: Small summary
+Previously we [discovered that the download speed was quite low][prev-post].
+In this section, I'd like to explore the issue and try out some experiments to eliminate this bottleneck.
+To make the experimentation more reliable, I'm going to set up a BitTorrent client locally, so that our experiments are not influenced by random network delays or unpredictable peer settings.

 # Local peer setup

-It dawned on me that we can greatly simplify our experiments if we set up the BitTorrent client locally, and connect to it directly.
+It dawned on me that we can greatly simplify our experiments if we set up the BitTorrent client locally and connect to it directly.
 After all, all we need to know is the IP address of the peer and the port on which it's listening for incoming requests.
-By running it locally we have the full control over the peer settings and network.
+By running it locally, we have full control over the peer settings and network.

-I'm using [Transmission] for MacOS as a reference client.
-I've registered our `.torrent` file in it, and waited until it finished downloading.
+I'm using [Transmission](https://transmissionbt.com/) for MacOS as a reference client.
+I've registered our `.torrent` file in it and waited until it finished downloading.
 So now we have a BitTorrent client running locally that serves the entire file:

 ![Transmission main window]({{ site.baseurl }}/assets/images/improve-download-speed/transmission-main-window.png)

 The second thing is the port number on which it's listening for incoming connections.
-It can be specified in Transmission's settings, like that:
+It can be specified in Transmission's settings, like this:

 ![Transmission settings]({{ site.baseurl }}/assets/images/improve-download-speed/transmission-settings.png)

 Now I should be able to connect to the local BitTorrent peer at the address `localhost:26408`.
-To run the experiments locally, I've created a separate binary crate called [`local_peer`][local-peer].
-Essentially, I just copied the contents of the `main` crate, and removed everything related to the communication with the torrent tracker.
+To run the experiments locally, I've created a separate binary crate called `local_peer`.
+Essentially, I just copied the contents of the `main` crate and removed everything related to the communication with the torrent tracker.
 It simply connects to the peer at the known address:

 ```rust
 const LOCAL_PEER_PORT: u16 = 26408;